Political Science Courses

 Federal government, its power, and organization.
 Functions of legislative, executive, and judicial branches.
-Students examine the historical development of our federal system and analyze the relationships between social forces, government, and political action.
-3 Credits (3 Lecture - 0 Lab) Fall Only.
+Examines the historical development of our federal system and analyze the relationships between social forces, government, and political action.
+(Formerly PSC231) 3 Credits (3 Lecture) As needed.

 State and Local Government

 State and local government institutions, their functions and responsibilities; intergovernmental relations.
-3 Credits (3 Lecture - 0 Lab)
+(Formerly PSC241) 3 Credits (3 Lecture) As needed.

 Principles of Public Administration

 Introduction to management principles and practices of government, with a focus on public agency administration.
 Course work provides the foundation necessary to understand the breadth and complexity of public administration.
 Topics include the role of bureaucracy in the political process, theories of public organizations, bureaucratic discretion and accountability, policy implementation, and the changing nature of public engagement.
-3 Credits (3 Lecture - 0 Lab)
+3 Credits (3 Lecture)

 Global Terrorism and Emergency Management